AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 Export
 ------

-TODO how to export features and timeseries to csv, how to export to database, ...

 Our ManPy extensions offers two ways to export the simulated data: Pandas DataFrames and Databases.
 To export the data to a Pandas DataFrame, you can use the getFeatureData and getTimeSeriesData functions: